15 Ecommerce Email Marketing Strategies To Increase Conversion

 6. Remind customers to save their carts

-Include an “add to cart” option on every product page of your website which prompts visitors to enter their email addresses.
+Include an “add to cart” or “save your cart” option on every product page of your website which prompts visitors to enter their email addresses.

 After obtaining their email address, you can follow up with personalized abandoned cart reminders or promotional offers that encourage them to revisit and complete their order.